-I can hardly look at old towns like that without being overcome with a sadness that’s difficult to explain.
+I can hardly look at old towns like that without being overcome with a difficult to explain sadness.
 What are the stories of those forlorn storefronts?
 Why did people come to that little town and stay in their little hotel?
 What about the rusty skeleton of a combine on the edge of town, its bones bleaching in the sun?

 I don’t know, and I never will—and ghosts don’t talk.

 Just don’t try to tell me that such a scene is something I’d want to hang on my wall and look at every day.